dragonee/php-silverplate/README.md

 PHP Silverplate serves your static content on a silver platter.
 It does not matter if you need to write simple, one-page website, or a whole book - PHP Silverplate accepts any **HTML** or **Markdown** file and displays it inside a predetermined layout file.
-And has pretty URLs too.
+Pretty URLs and HTML5 Boilerplate included.

 ## Quickstart Guide